 Axter Ltd is fully committed to protecting the privacy of all people we work and communicate with online, through website and social media platforms and the security of personal data we collect.
 This Privacy Notice explains in detail the types of personal data we may collect about you when you interact with us.
 It also explains how we store and handle that data, and keep it safe, and what your rights are.
 We hope it answers any questions you have but if not, please do get in touch with us, using contact details shown at the end.
 It’s likely that we will need to update this Privacy Notice from time to time.
 We will notify you of any significant changes.

 2 Who are we?

-We are Axter Ltd based in the UK, a subsidiary of Axter SA in France, and part of the multi-national Colas Group with ultimate parent company Bouygues.
+We are Axter Ltd based in the UK, a subsidiary of Axter SAS in France, and part of the IKO Group.
 We are designers and manufacturers of waterproofing systems and to be able to offer our products and services we hold data about our business contacts, customers and suppliers.

 For simplicity throughout this notice, ‘we’ and ‘us’ means Axter Ltd.

 Visitors to our website:

 Social media: your social media username, if you interact with us through those channels, to help us respond to your comments, questions or feedback.

 When collecting your personal data, we’ll make clear to you the purpose of doing this and which data we need for that purpose.
 The law sets out a number of lawful bases on which we may collect and process your personal data: